WordPress/action-wp-playground-pr-preview/README.md

 jobs:
   preview:
+    runs-on: ubuntu-latest
     permissions:
       contents: read
       pull-requests: write
+    steps:
+      - name: Post Playground Preview Button
         uses: WordPress/action-wp-playground-pr-preview@v2
         with:
           # "append-to-description"  – add the button to the PR description
           # "comment"           – create a new comment with the preview button
           mode: "append-to-description"

           # Use "." if plugin is in repository root
           plugin-path: .
 ```

+> **Important:** `WordPress/action-wp-playground-pr-preview@v2` is a regular action.
+Always reference it inside a job step (under `jobs.<job_id>.steps`).
+GitHub only allows `jobs.<job_id>.uses` for reusable workflows that point to another workflow file such as `owner/repo/.github/workflows/workflow.yml@ref`.

 ## Examples